This trip is a fascinating introduction to some of north-west India’s lesser known wildlife in Mahatma Gandhi’s home state, Gujarat.

 For more inspiration, read Product Manager Brian Wood's blog on his trip to this fascinating state.

-Arrive Mumbai and fly to Bhavnagar, transfer to Little Rann of Kutch
+Arrive Mumbai, fly to Bhavnagar & transfer to Little Rann of Kutch

-After a morning game drive, you'll have an early breakfast and a long drive to Gondal.
-Visit Gondal Lake, and then transfer to your hotel for an overnight stay.
+After a morning game drive, you'll have an early breakfast and tranfer to Gondal.
+The journey takes approximately five hours, stopping for lunch en route.
+Visit Gondal Lake, and then check in at your hotel for an overnight stay.

 Sasan Gir National Park